worldamazing/plan/docs/overview.md

 *   And most profoundly, it is the **Psychological Relief** of putting down the armor of a lifetime—the shame, the fear, the anger, the performance—and finally being able to be fully, and safely, yourself.

 This is the ultimate promise of the plan.
 But to achieve this state of total relief, we cannot simply build new cities on top of our old wounds.
 We must first have the courage to understand the nature of the pressure itself.
 The journey to relief begins with a clear and unflinching diagnosis of the wound that created the pressure in the first place.

+### Beyond Relief: The Architecture of Amazing
+If Relief is the floor, "Amazing" is the ceiling.
+The World Amazing Framework is not merely a project to reduce harm; it is a mechanism to unlock the highest biological and creative potential of the human species.

+When a human nervous system is finally granted total, structural relief, it does not power down into laziness.
+It boots up.
+Without the exhausting, cognitive load of managing chronic fear, constantly performing to prove our worth, and fighting for conditional survival, the human mind is freed to do what it was originally designed to do: play, explore, connect, and build.

+"Amazing" is not a marketing buzzword; it is the natural, inevitable biological output of a healed human operating in a structurally safe environment.
+It is the joy of deep learning, the thrill of uninhibited creativity, and the profound connection of true cooperation.
+We are turning off the heat of Civilization 1.0 so that the true, amazing capabilities of humanity can finally emerge from the ashes.

 ## Deconstructing the Core Myths of Civilization 1.0